cypress-io/cypress-documentation/content/guides/migrating-to-cypress/protractor.md

 <Alert type="info">

-You can learn more about [how to get DOM elements in our official documentation](/api/commands/get#Syntax).
+You can learn more about [how to get DOM elements in our documentation](/api/commands/get#Syntax).

 </Alert>